gis-yang/DroneMapping/README.md

 # 4. Image Processing

+The general steps reviewed in this course included: image stitching, geo-referencing, derivation of orthomosaics and elevation models and image correction.
+Also, we will review the importance of visually inspecting all drone images to rule out low-quality images (e.g., blurry or oblique) and minimize measurement error in the final data products.
+This module will also cover the use of Esri Drone2Map software to stitch together hundreds of separate images collected by drones in the field and geo-register them into orthomosaics.

-### Drone Image stitching
+### Drone Image stitching and GIS analysis

  [Processing the drone imagery to mapping products](/Documents/CSGIS_Drone2map_User_Guide.pdf)

 *	Learn the “CSGIS_Drone2map User Guide”.
 *	1-hour lab session for drone2Map data processing.
-Note: Drone2Map software package could be downloaded from course material resources folder.
-Sample data are provided in course folder.
+Note: Drone2Map software package could be downloaded from the course material resources folder.
+Sample data are provided in the course folder.

 **Geo-referencing**